 Students taking the Thesis option must take and successfully pass I575 Informatics Research Design by the completion of their first year.
-They should also take an additional statistics course prior to their final regular semester (see the plan of study).
+They should also take an additional statistics course prior to their final regular semester.
 As with the final project, an incomplete will NOT be permitted.
 It is the student's responsibility to propose a thesis that can be completed within a two-semester timeline.
 To do this, students MUST provide their primary thesis advisor with a full thesis proposal and outline that includes a timeline for the writing of the thesis.